rspiro9/NYC-Restaurant-Yelp-and-Inspection-Analysis/README.md

 When doing an analysis, hypothesis testing is often used in order to determine whether or not an outcome is statistically significant.
 It is important to have a good experimental design in order to ensure that your analysis was run properly and produced trustworthy results.
 When running a hypothesis test, we must first set our **null and alternative hypotheses.** The null hypothesis is typically that there is no relationship between A and B, with thile alternative hypothesis is your educated guess about the outcome (i.e. A is greater than B).
 To determine weather we reject or accept our null hypothesis, we look at the relationship between the **p-value**, which is the probability of observing a test statistic at least as large as the one observed, and the **alpha value (𝛼)**, which is the threshold at which we are ok rejecting the null hypothesis.
 Often, an alpha value of 𝛼=.05 is used, meaning that if our p-value is less than our alpha value of .05 then we can reject the null hypothesis.
 If we do end up rejecting our null hypothesis, we can then look at the **Effect Size** to determine the difference between the observed groups.

 For our analysis, we are using hypothesis testing to evaluate four different questions.
-We are using an alpha value of .05, meanign that any results with a p-value less than .05 will indicate we should reject the null hypothesis.
+We are using an alpha value of .05, meaning that any results with a p-value less than .05 will indicate we should reject the null hypothesis.
 Below are the four questions along with their outcome:

 **1. Does a restaurant's Yelp rating influence how many Yelp reviews the restaurant will receive?**
     <br>--> Reject Null Hypothesis, indicating a higher Yelp rating does have an impact on the number of Yelp reviews received.<br><br>